core-coin/faucet/web/README.md

-# eth-faucet-web
+# XAB Devin faucet frontend

-This is the Frontend of [eth-faucet](https://github.com/chainflag/eth-faucet) built with https://github.com/sveltejs/template.
+This is the Frontend of [faucet](https://github.com/core-coin/faucet) built with https://github.com/sveltejs/template.

 ## Get started